 As I argued in my book Is ‘Black” Really Beautiful: Dehumanizing and Intentional Ethics of Descriptions and Vilifying Philosophies of Naming, someone can take your political and economic power, but one should not allow anyone to also take away one’s emotional and intellectual strength.
 We are raising our young ones to be emotionally vulnerable in school because race and racism are confusing or have been confused.
 And we are also making our young one’s emotionally vulnerable for we make them think that there is someone who is not emotionally vulnerable just because they have power and wealth.
 People don’t discriminate because they are powerful and wealthy but because they feel vulnerable.
 People who are emotionally stable, who are grounded, don’t discriminate.

-So, when people like Tim Wise write in, that European-American should dismiss racial slurs like “cracker” or “honky” as silly but avoid using “Nigger” because it is offensive, then I fail to see how such a mindset isn’t racist in itself.
+So, when people like Tim Wise write in, A Look at the Myth of Reverse Racism, that European-American should dismiss racial slurs like “cracker” or “honky” as silly but avoid using “Nigger” because it is offensive, then I fail to see how such a mindset isn’t racist in itself.
 Reflecting African-Americans as emotionally weak and European-American as emotionally strong is not to be anti-racist.
 It is to support the historical assumption that European is reason and African is emotion.
 Racism is real (like Foster’s son’s case) and needs to be fought, but we shouldn’t make racialized people emotional prisoners.